Sustainability at the RAU

-The University aims to make a positive contribution through our purchasing, for example by supporting local suppliers and RAU alumni in all our catering outlets.
+The University aims to make a positive contribution through our purchasing, for example by supporting local suppliers and RAU alumni in all our catering outlets and providing drinking water across campus.
 We also support our student food businesses though our enterprise programme.
 The University is an accredited ‘Fairtrade University’.

 Teaching and Research